fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_lb_sandwich.md

                                            # Possible value: "none", "fortiflex", "file", "file_fortiflex"
   license_file_folder = "./licenses"       # The folder where all ".lic" license files are located. autoscale_psksecret = "<RANDOM-STRING>"  # The secret key used to synchronize information between FortiGates.
-If not set, the module will randomly generate a 16-character secret key. logging_level       = "NONE"             # Verbosity of logs.
+If not set, the module will randomly generate a 16-character secret key. logging_level       = "INFO"             # Verbosity of logs.
 Possible values include "NONE", "ERROR", "WARN", "INFO", "DEBUG", and "TRACE".
   # "fortiflex" parameters is required if license_source is "fortiflex" or "file_fortiflex"
   # fortiflex = {
   #   retrieve_mode = "use_active"         # How to retrieve an existing fortiflex license (entitlement)